MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/n-tier.md

 There are many ways to implement an N-tier architecture.
 The diagram shows a typical 3-tier web application.
 This architecture builds on [Run load-balanced VMs for scalability and availability][multi-vm].
 The web and business tiers use load-balanced VMs.

 * **Availability sets.** Create an [availability set][azure-availability-sets] for each tier, and provision at least two VMs in each tier.
 This makes the VMs eligible for a higher [service level agreement (SLA)][vm-sla] for VMs.
-You can deploy a single VM in an availability set, but the single VM will not qualify for a SLA guarantee unless the single VM is using Azure Premium Storage.
+You can deploy a single VM in an availability set, but the single VM will not qualify for an SLA guarantee unless the single VM is using Azure Premium Storage for all OS and data disks.
 * **Subnets.** Create a separate subnet for each tier.
 Specify the address range and subnet mask using [CIDR] notation.
 * **Load balancers.** Use an [Internet-facing load balancer][load-balancer-external] to distribute incoming Internet traffic to the web tier, and an [internal load balancer][load-balancer-internal] to distribute network traffic from the web tier to the business tier.
 * **Jumpbox.** Also called a [bastion host].
 A secure VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows remote traffic only from public IP addresses on a safe list.
 The NSG should permit secure shell (SSH) traffic.